2012 Ceredigion County Council election

-An election to Ceredigion County Council was held on 3 May 2012 along with elections to 20 of the other 21 local authorities in Wales (all except Anglesey), community council elections in Wales and other elections elsewhere in the United Kingdom.
+The 2012 election to Ceredigion County Council was held on 3 May 2012 along with elections to 20 of the other 21 local authorities in Wales (all except Anglesey), community council elections in Wales and other elections elsewhere in the United Kingdom.
 It was followed by the 2017 election.

 All 42 council seats were up for election.
 The previous council was controlled by Independents in coalition with the Liberal Democrat group and the single Labour member.
 Since 2008, there had been two by-elections in Aberystwyth, Rheidol and Ciliau Aeron which were both won by Plaid Cymru.
 The composition of the council prior to the elections was: